 Dynamic Host Configuration Protocol (DHCP), or you can specify an IP address manually, using the BIG-IP Configuration utility.

 is a special interface that the BIG-IP system uses to receive or send certain types of administrative traffic.
 You cannot use the management port for normal traffic that is slated for load balancing.
 Instead, the BIG-IP system uses the TMM switch interfaces for that type of traffic.
 TMM switch interfaces

 are those interfaces controlled by the Traffic Management Microkernel (TMM) service.

-Configuring the management interface of a BIG-IP system means assigning
+Configuring the management port of a BIG-IP system means assigning an IP

-an IP address to the interface, supplying a netmask for the IP address, and specifying an IP address for the BIG-IP system to use as a default route.
-The IP address that you assign to the management interface must be on a different network than the self IP addresses that you assign to VLANs.
-Note that specifying a default route for the management interface is only necessary if you intend to manage the BIG-IP system from a node on a different subnetwork.
+address to the port, supplying a netmask for the IP address, and specifying an IP address for the BIG-IP system to use as a default route.
+The IP address that you assign to the management port must be on a different network than the self IP addresses that you assign to VLANs.
+Note that specifying a default route for the management port is only necessary if you intend to manage the BIG-IP system from a node on a different subnet.

 Every BIG-IP system must have a host IP address.
 This IP address can be

 the same as the address that you used for the management port, or you can assign a unique address.
 The default value is Use Management Port IP Address

 Another of the general platform properties that you can specify is the time